malkiewiczm/soap_lye_calculator/README.md

 **Q:** Why is there no "water discount" field?

-**A:** Water discount doesn't make that much sense to me.
-If the intended purpose is to use less water in the recipe, then just enter a higher lye concetration.
+**A:** Water discount as a percent doesn't make that much sense to me.
+What is it a percentage of?
+Online the consensus seems to be it is just a percentage of the default of the calculator.
+In my opinion, if the intended purpose is to use less water in the recipe then it is better to be explicit and enter a higher lye concetration.

-**Q:** Why is there no field for fragrance or additives?

-**A:** IDK

 **Q:** What units are the weights in?